 Your code shouldn’t be untested before any release!

 Using automated security, you can scan your web application for Cross-Site Scripting and other critical vulnerabilities before every release you do.
-This way, you can make sure that your web application’s Live-Version is still secured whenever you alter or add a feature.
+This way, you can ensure that your web application’s Live-Version is still secured whenever you alter or add a feature.